 Butler alumni, guests, or special borrowers may not print.
 Guest users may save documents to a flash drive or attach files to an email.
 Information Commons staff is available if assistance is needed.

 Butler faculty, staff, and students may photocopy using the library machines in public areas.
 Simply swipe your Butler ID card at the machine to gain access; if you do not have your ID, you can enter your Butler username and password.
 The machine will not print color copies.

-Butler alumni, guests, or special borrowers may make copies for $.20/page.
-This must be paid in cash.
+Butler alumni, guests, or special borrowers may make copies for $.25/page, with a $1 minimum charge.
+This must be paid via credit card, Apple Pay, or Google Pay.
 In order to access the machine, please ask for assistance at the Information Commons desk.